ELIXIREstonia/elixirestonia.github.io/content/index.md

 ## Free Autumn courses 2025 by ELIXIR Estonia

-No more upcoming.
+No more upcoming courses in 2025.
 2026 courses will be announced soon

 !!! note ""